-- Whole chapters/sections/content omitted from or replaced in newer editions
+• Whole chapters/sections/content omitted from or replaced in newer editions

-Sometimes, an edition may differ substantially from the original, and/or other editions, of the same publication for instance, a 'completely new and revised edition' that has fully-updated text and brand new chapters.
-In such a case, you may copy up to 10% (or one chapter) from each of (a) the substantially-revised edition, and (b) the original or another edition that is very similar to the original. - Entirely new content in a series of publications with the same title
+Sometimes, an edition may differ substantially from the original, and/or other editions, of the same publication - for example, a 'completely new and revised edition' that has updated text and brand new chapters, or where a chapter you require has been removed.
+In cases like these, you may copy up to 10% (or one chapter) from each of (a) the substantially-revised edition, and (b) the original or another edition that is very similar to the original.

+• Entirely new content in a series of publications with the same title

 For example, The Standard Edition of the Complete Psychological Works of Sigmund Freud.
 Here, individual publications within the series (often a Part or Volume) have distinct ISBNs and contain entirely different content from each other.
-In such cases, you may copy up to 10% (or one chapter) from each. - · Case Studies
+In such cases, you may copy up to 10% (or one chapter) from each.

+Case Studies